Home

 Adjudication is a contractual process for the resolution of a dispute by way of a procedure written into a contract or a right provided by statute.

-Generally, construction contracts, save for a few exceptions, now provide a statutory right to refer a dispute under the contract to adjudication.
+Generally, construction contracts, save for a few exceptions, provide a statutory right to refer a dispute under the contract to adjudication.

-Section 108 subsections (1) to (6) of the Act provides a right to a party to refer a dispute arising under the contract for adjudication at any time under a procedure complying with those sections.
+Section 108 subsections (1) to (6) of the Construction Act provides a right to a party to refer a dispute arising under the contract for adjudication at any time under a procedure complying with those sections.
 The subsections include (i) requiring the adjudicator to reach a decision within 28 days of the referral (the Referring Party's case) or such longer period as is agreed by the parties after the dispute has been referred (ii) the contract shall provide that the decision of the adjudicator is binding until the dispute is finally determined by legal proceedings, by arbitration (if the contract provides for arbitration or the parties otherwise agree arbitration) or by agreement and (iii) if the contract does not comply with the requirements of subsections (1) to (4) the adjudication provisions of the Scheme for Construction Contracts apply.

 The appropriate Scheme for Construction Contracts provides a set of comprehensive default rules for both payment and adjudication being imported into the contract as implied terms.